mieweb/docs/content/rapid-deployment/review-sessions/review-session-pre-placement.md

     * <strong>Injections / Immunizations</strong> – Past/historical injections or immunization history collected.
     * <strong>Social History -</strong> As appropriate.
     * <strong>Linked Documents -</strong> Displays a list of documents linked to this encounter.
-2. Objective
+b.
+Objective
     * <strong>Tests & procedures</strong> - User to select predefined order items to perform them in-house.
 This section also contains the Due List which will help to define what services an employee may be due for at today's visit.
     * Review the list of items on the applicant's Due List.
 Check off any that you would like to perform at today's visit.
 You can also use this section to delete/decline any of the orders as well.
         * Complete - check mark and "Set Completed" any items already completed, and enter a "completed date" ex: questionnaires the applicant submitted via the applicant portal
         * <strong>Audiogram -</strong> Make sure to mark the audiogram performed for the pre-placement visit as the <strong>baseline</strong> on the audiogram test here in the encounter.
-3. Plan
+c.
+Plan
     * <strong>Generating Referral/Requisition Orders:</strong> Checkmark the ‘like' items listed on the due list (ex: Lab Work) that needs to be performed with an outside vendor, then click the <em>Make Order</em> button to generate that order requisition. <em>Note: make sure to Make Orders based on type, meaning you would not checkmark a Chest X-ray item to be in the same order as lab work that is going to a lab vendor to have performed.</em>

 #### Pre-placement Exam - Provider

 The provider will open the pre-placement encounter exam, review information that the clinician has already provided during intake, and complete the appropriate sections of the encounter, including

-1. Subjective
+a.
+Subjective
     * Reviews all <strong>Past Medical History</strong> and<strong> Linked Documents</strong>
-2. Objective
+b.
+Objective
     * <strong>Vitals</strong> - Review employee's vitals.
     * <strong>Tests & Procedures:</strong> Checkmark the items you will be performing yourself during today's visit, then click <em>Add to Exam</em> button. (ex: Medical Exam / Physical Exam due list item that is due for surveillance)
-3. Plan
+c.
+Plan
     * <strong>Restriction/Accommodations</strong>
         * Enter any applicable restrictions and/or accommodations
     * <strong>Recommendations -</strong> Generates a work status report